deryayigit/ceng-foundations/digital-signal-processing/statistics_probability_noise/03_pmf_analysis/README.md

   Although the distributions begin to concentrate around a central region, convergence toward an ideal Gaussian distribution is not observed.
-  The primary reason for this behavior is that image pixel values are not independent and identically distributed (i.i.d.) random variables and exhibit spatial correlation.
+  The primary reason for this behavior is that image pixel values are not independent and identically distributed random variables and exhibit spatial correlation.

 In conclusion, as the number of images increases, the PMFs become more regular